 - Click the Save changes button to save the modified settings.

 If the problem started after the recent change, we recommend to undo the changes, uninstall the application, which after install causing critical process died windows 10.
 Also, you may perform a system restore to revert back Windows 10 settings to the previous working state.

-If none above solution work for you, then you may try to refresh Windows 10 from Settings > Update & Security > Recovery > Reset this PC > Get Started > Keep Files and follow the on-screen instructions here.
+If none above solutions work for you, then you may try to refresh Windows 10 from Settings > Update & Security > Recovery > Reset this PC > Get Started > Keep Files and follow the on-screen instructions here.

 Did these solutions help to critical process died windows 10?
-Let us know in comments below, Also read:
+Let us know in the comments below, Also read:

 - Printer Error operation could not be completed (error 0709) windows 10

 - How to download all photos from iCloud to Windows 10 PC